 The uOttawa Dining Hall located on the main campus has been certified as a three-star facility by the Green Restaurant Association since 2018, which has been elevated to the top, 4-star certification since 2023.
-There are several initiatives at the uOttawa Dining all that promote sustainability, including: reusable cups, plates and cutlery, diversion of used cooking oil to biofuel, leftover food recycling, local food sourcing, and using environmentally green cleaning materials.
+There are several initiatives at the uOttawa Dining all that promote sustainability, including: reusable cup discounts, biodegradable plates and cutlery, diversion of used cooking oil to biofuel, leftover food recycling, local food sourcing, and using environmentally green cleaning materials.
 Currently, the uOttawa Dining Hall continues to serve red meat and does not have red meat free days.
+A new food services carbon reduction plan is currently planned for the future.